Jayden Maiava: UNLV

 After redshirting in 2022, Maiava began the 2023 season as a backup.
 After an injury to Doug Brumfield against Vanderbilt, Maiava led UNLV to a comeback victory, throwing for 261 yards and combining for two touchdowns.
 The following week against UTEP, he made his first career start leading UNLV to a 45–28 victory.
 After finishing the regular season passing for 2,626 yards and 14 touchdowns, Maiava was named the Mountain West Freshman of the Year and to the all-conference second team.
 Following the conclusion of the regular season, he announced that he would be returning to UNLV the following season, despite speculation that he would transfer.
 However, Maiava went back on this decision on January 1, 2024, announcing that he would be entering the transfer portal.

 USC

-On January 8, 2024, Maiava announced that would be transferring to the University of Georgia to play for the Georgia Bulldogs.
+On January 8, 2024, Maiava announced that he would be transferring to the University of Georgia to play for the Georgia Bulldogs.
 However, the following day, he announced that he had flipped his commitment to the University of Southern California to play for the USC Trojans.
 Entering the 2024 season, Maiava was named as the backup to Miller Moss.
 After a 4–5 start to the season, Moss was benched, and Maiava was named the starter, becoming the first Polynesian quarterback to start at USC.
 In his first start with the Trojans against Nebraska, he threw for 249 yards and totaled four touchdowns, three passing and one rushing, leading USC to a 28–20 victory.
 In the 2024 Las Vegas Bowl, Maiava threw for 295 yards, four touchdowns, and three interceptions, leading the Trojans to a 35–31 comeback victory.

+Maiava led a strong start for the Trojans in 2025, piloting a 4–0 start to their season.
+USC suffered their first loss of the season against Illinois 34–32, where Maiava completed 30 of 43 passes for 364 yards, two touchdowns, both to wide receiver Makai Lemon, and one interception.
+Following a win against Michigan, Maiava and the trojans would fall short against rival Notre Dame, where he threw two touchdowns and two interceptions.
+After a win streak of three games, where Maiava compiled a total of 688 passing yards, three touchdowns and two interceptions, Maiava and the Trojans would fall to Oregon.
+USC would make an appearance in the Alamo Bowl, where they would lose in overtime to TCU 27–30.
+In 2025, Maiava finished the season with 3,711 passing yards with 24 touchdowns and 10 interceptions, and was a semifinalist for the Davey O'Brien Award.